singer-io/target-stitch/README.md

 target-stitch takes two types of input:

-1. A config file containing your client id and access token
+1. A config file containing your Stitch client id and access token
-2. A stream of stitchstream-formatted data on stdin
+2. A stream of Singer-formatted data on stdin

-Create config file to contain your client id and token:
+Create config file to contain your Stitch client id and token:

 ```json
 {